- 1 Diet & Nutrition

 It’s important you pay attention to the most critical factors that are the main ingredients, protein levels and suggested portion sizes.

 Keep in mind that all dogs are different and they require special care.
-Diet and nutrition should be carefully planned and fed at a precise time so your canine can achieve the very best results.
+Diet and nutrition should be carefully planned and fed at a precise time so your hunting dog can achieve the very best results.